nasa/cumulus/docs/deployment/config_descriptions.md

 Also note, if you dont specify the `amiid`, it will try to use a default, which may or may not exist.

+For each service, a TaskCountLowAlarm alarm is added to check the RUNNING Task Count against the service configuration.
+You can update `ecs` properties and add additional ECS alarms to your service.
+For example,

+    ecs:
+      services:
+        EcsTaskHelloWorld:
+          alarms:
+            TaskCountHigh:
+              alarm_description: 'There are more tasks running than the desired'
+              comparison_operator: GreaterThanThreshold
+              evaluation_periods: 1
+              metric: MemoryUtilization
+              statistic: SampleCount
+              threshold: '{{ecs.services.EcsTaskHelloWorld.count}}'

 ## es
 Configuration for the Amazon Elasticsearch Service (ES) instance.
 You can update `es` properties and add additional ES alarms.
 For example: